-Andrew took students on numerous fieldtrips to extend their learning and bring geography to life – both in the UK and France.
-This continued as he took up a leadership post at a school in Northamptonshire.
-History students enjoyed tours in Austria, Germany, the Czech Republic and Hungary, exploring the architecture and history of cities in Eastern Europe.
-He has also encouraged students to travel and to challenge themselves through sporting activities – kayaking the Ardeche in France, sailing on the Mediterranean, skiing in Andorra and trekking in Botswana and Zambia.
+As a keen advocate of experiential learning, Andrew took students on numerous fieldtrips to extend their understanding and bring Geography to life – both in the UK and overseas.
+This continued as he took up a senior leadership post at a school in Northamptonshire.
+He accompanied History students on their tours of France, Austria, Germany, the Czech Republic and Hungary, exploring the architecture and history of many beautiful European cities.
+He has also encouraged students to travel and to challenge themselves through exciting sporting and community service activities – kayaking in the Ardeche, France, sailing on the Mediterranean, skiing in Andorra and trekking in Botswana and Zambia.

-He has enjoyed new challenges in teaching Maths and ICT for the last few years.
-He very much wanted to explore the international school environment and the decision to come to BISS Puxi involved the prospect of a new challenge in a different part of the world – he and his wife had visited China before and were determined to return to explore further.
-He has two young sons whom he believes will benefit from the culture of shared learning within the international classroom.
-In his own teaching he is a great believer in making learning relevant to students’ lives and exploring new ideas through effective questioning and by seeking the opinions of the learners regularly in lessons.
+The opportunity to work at BISS Puxi presented Andrew with the chance to explore the international school environment and the prospect of a new challenge in a different part of the world.
+Andrew and his wife, Lisa, first visited China in 2004 and were determined to return to explore further.
+They have two young sons who have benefitted from the culture of shared learning within the international community.
+In his own teaching he is a great believer in making learning relevant to students’ lives and exploring new ideas through effective questioning and discussion, challenging and enjoyable engagement, regular feedback, and peer and self- improvement strategies.
+As leader of The British International School, Shanghai, these values remain true today; the practice of excellent teaching and learning remain the key driver and motivation in supporting learners each and every day.